mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 export default debounce(updateTitle, 500);
 ```

-This function is going to be used to update the feature title in the firebase database.
+This function is going to be used to update the **`FeatureTitle`** value in the firebase database.
 You can check the official Firebase Javascript SDK docs [here](https://firebase.google.com/docs/reference/js/firebase.database).

+#### Receive updates from Firebase

 Add another action named `setupFirebaseListeners.js` in `src/store/actions/feature` and paste the following code: